enceris/enceris.github.io/p/1/raw.md

 looked downwards in self-absorbed focus. *This was the sight of a man deep in thinking and mourning*, Darus thought to himself.

-"Very well then."
-Walter utters, closing the notebook as he approaches Darus.
+"Very well then," Walter utters, closing the notebook as he approaches Darus.
 "I will go."

 "How long has it been since you last left this place?"